This week the MIT Technology Review reported that scientists in Oregon have become the first in the U.S. to edit the DNA of human embryos.

 As we have said many times, human beings are not research material.
 All scientific research must respect the sanctity of human life.
 And we should not do anything that might encourage or allow doctors to produce customized “designer children.”

 According to a report recently released by the State of California, 111 people ended their lives in the first six months of the state’s new “end of life option act.”

 California legalized assisted-suicide last year, and it now lets physicians prescribe life-ending drugs to ill patients.
 So far, on average it seems 4 – 5 people every week are choosing to take their own lives as a result.

-Researchers in Canada–where assisted-suicide is legal–found that people inquired about assisted-suicide not because of excruciating pain, but because they are dissatisfied with their lives in the wake of their illness.
+You may recall that researchers in Canada–where assisted-suicide is legal–recently found that people inquired about assisted-suicide not because of excruciating pain, but because they are dissatisfied with their lives in the wake of their illness.

 As one researcher put it, “Their quality of life is not what they want.
 They are mostly educated and affluent — people who are used to being successful and in control of their lives, and it’s how they want their death to be.”